PassHQ/pass-challenge/README.md

 ## Usage

-- **Landing Screen**: Allows users to create a passkey or authorize an existing one.
+- **Landing Screen**: Allows users to login to the app by providing a user display name.
 - **User Details Screen**: Displays user details after a successful login.
 - **Send Token Screen**: Allows users to enter a blockchain address and an amount to send tokens.
 It validates the inputs and calculates transaction fees.

 ## Features

-- **Passkey Support**: Checks if passkey is supported on the device.
 - **Form Validation**: Validates display name input on the landing screen and blockchain address and amount on the send token screen.
 - **Navigation**: Includes navigation between different screens.
 - **AsyncStorage**: Stores the registration status of the user.